🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-curiosàre : to be curious
+curiosare : to be curious

 cu|rio||re : (accento grave)

-Indicative mood (Indicativo) of the verb curiosàre
+indicativo curiosare.
+Indicative mood of the verb curiosare

 Tempo semplice